autoreduction/queue-processor/Documentation/Technical Documentation.md

 ```
 `'reduction_script'` and `'arguments'` is added by the `data_ready` function in queue_processor.py.
 `'reduction_data'` is added by the `reduction_complete` function in the queue_processor.py.
-`'message'` will usually be empty unless
+`'message'` will usually be empty unless an error has been caught and passed back.

 ### Selecting run variables